This post was last updated on June 7, 2021.

 - Once a tenant signs the hardship declaration and gives it to their landlord or the Housing Court, any existing eviction case is stayed until at least May 1, 2021.
 That means nothing can happen in the case until August 31, 2021.
 A hardship declaration is a form published by the state court system in which a tenant makes a sworn statement by checking a box on the form that they

 - and/or if the tenant had to leave their home now, it would pose a significant health risk because the tenant or one or more members of the tenant’s household have an increased risk for severe illness or death from COVID-19 due to being over the age of 65, having a disability, or having an underlying medical condition.

 - If your landlord has not already sued you in Housing Court and you give your landlord the hardship declaration, the landlord can’t start any case in Housing Court until August 31, 2021.

-- Your landlord can still send rent demands.
+- The landlord can still send rent demands.
 Landlords can still send you letters and rent demands for any rent they claim you owe during this time.
 However, those rent demands must now come with the hardship declaration.
 If you provide the hardship declaration to your landlord or the court, that will stop your landlord from starting its case in court until August 31, 2021.